SeanMott/PPC/PPC/includes/PPC/Stage1/README.md

 We do this now since we have weeded out the annoying types to parse if we had to deal with strings and comments.
 So now we apply the fine typing for each.
 This retroactivly sets the types for what were initally the Genaric tokens to their specific typing.

-## Subpass 3: Remove Invalid Instructions
+## Subpass 3: Remove Invalid Instructions And Section Info

 DTK generates the same line anytime it runs into something invalid